RealNetworks: History

 In October 2005, Microsoft agreed to pay RealNetworks $460 million to settle an antitrust lawsuit.

 In August 2003, RealNetworks acquired Listen.com's Rhapsody music service, and renamed it RealRhapsody.
 It offered streaming music downloads for a monthly fee.
 In January 2004, RealNetworks announced the RealPlayer Music Store, featuring digital rights management (DRM) restricted music in the AAC file format.
 After some initial tries to push their own DRM scheme (named Helix DRM) onto all device manufacturers with the Creative Zen Xtra and the Sansa e200r as the only existing compliant devices, they sparked controversy by introducing a technology called Harmony that allowed their music to play on iPods as well as Microsoft Windows Media Audio DRM-equipped devices using a "wrapper" that would convert Helix DRM into the two other target DRM schemes.

 Real Networks acquired Dutch game company Zylom for $21 million in February 2006.
 It became part of GameHouse.
-Glaser left RealNetworks in early 2010.
+Glaser left RealNetworks in early 2010 and returned in July 2012.

 On April 6, 2010, Rhapsody was spun off from RealNetworks.
 In July 2013, RealNetworks acquired Slingo for $15.6 million.
 The company introduced a mobile phone app called Listen in April 2014 that plays custom ringtones to those calling the user's phone.

-On December 21, 2022, RealNetworks was taken private by founder and CEO Rob Glaser.
+On December 21, 2022, RealNetworks was taken private by Glaser.